Turbski/Turbski/README.md

 -->

 ### About Me
-- 🔭 I’m currently freelancing and chasing da money
+- 🔭 I’m currently freelancing
-- ⚡ Fun fact: I <3 Cars/Coding/Ass.
+- ⚡ Fun fact: Cars is my passion, coding is my hobby.
 - 📫 How to reach me: Telegram: @Turbski
 ---